Society of Industrial and Office Realtors

-The society was instrumental in locating existing, and immediately available, plant space that could be used for the production of defense, and later, war material.
+The society was instrumental in locating existing, and immediately available, plant space that could be used to produce defense, and later, war material.
 Over 200 brokers from across the United States and Canada surveyed suitable facilities and reported their findings to the War Department (now the Department of Defense).

+Real Estate Index (CREI)

+SIOR maintains the SIOR Commercial Real Estate Index (CREI) is a quarterly, attitudinal survey by market experts in the SIOR membership community.

+It is a diffusion index, a routinely used index for economic measures.

+The survey is based on the following topics in the questionnaire: